tldr-pages/tldr/pages/linux/export.md

 > Export shell variables to new processes.
 > More information: <https://www.gnu.org/software/bash/manual/bash.html#index-export>.

-- Set a new environment variable:
+- Set an environment variable:

 `export {{VARIABLE}}={{value}}`

-- Remove an environment variable:
+- Unset an environment variable:

 `export -n {{VARIABLE}}`

-- Mark a shell function for export:
+- Export a function to new processes:

 `export -f {{FUNCTION_NAME}}`

-- Append something to the PATH variable:
+- Append a pathname to the environment variable `PATH`:

 `export PATH=$PATH:{{path/to/append}}`